hongkongkiwi/docker-rabbitmq-configs/README.md

 `my_queue.dead`should show an additional message

 Publish a message on "my_exchange" with no routing key.
-This should be listed in the `unrouted` queue
+This should be listed in the `my_queue.dead` queue

 Below explains how to set up these exchanges, queues and bindings.
 Either use the UI or amend the definitions.json file.